CIM

 Dr. Caius Priscu is co-founder and principal geotechnical engineer with Priscu and Associates Consulting Engineers Inc., based in West Vancouver, BC, Canada.
 He has over 30 years of experience as a contractor, consultant, and dam owner in the field of geotechnical and geo-environmental engineering related to the mining and water resources industries on five continents.
 His specialty is dam engineering, dam safety, risk management, and governance of both tailings storage facilities and water retaining dams.
 He has been a tireless volunteer and true supporter of many technical not-for-profit organizations, including the Canadian Dam Association (CDA), The Mining Association of Canada (MAC), the Canadian Institute of Mining, Metallurgy and Exploration (CIM), the Society for Mining, Metallurgy and Exploration (SME), the International Council for Mining and Metals (ICMM) Tailings Working Group, in London, UK, and the Chilean National Committee on Large Dams (ICOLD Chile) in Santiago, Chile among other.
 He is the recipient of the CDA 2023 Peter Halliday Award for Service, and an Honorary Member of both the Romanian National Committee on Large Dams (ROCOLD), as well at the Technical Sciences Academy of Romania.
 He holds a PhD in Mining Engineering from McGill University and is a registered Professional Engineer in B.C.

 One common denominator for most TSF failures in the last four decades has been inadequate water management.
-Whether it was pond location control, excessive seepage, high phreatic surfaces in the dams, poor seasonal planning or monitoring, or uncontrolled groundwater issues that were not considered in design, water has been at the core of many of such unfortunate events.
-This lecture will discuss in detail some of these failures and how water was the “real culprit” in most cases.
-It will also take a hard look at (and bust) some myths, that somehow found a place in tailings practice, that have no impact in ensuring resilience and robustness of TSFs when managing upset water conditions.
+Whether it was pond location control, excessive seepage, high phreatic surfaces in the dams, poor seasonal planning or monitoring, or uncontrolled groundwater issues that were not considered in design, water has been at the core of many such unfortunate events.
+This presentation will discuss some of these failures and how water can be identified as the “real culprit” in most cases.
+It will also discuss some leading practices in water management as they relate to dam safety.
+The presentation will also take a hard look at (and bust) some myths, that somehow found a place in tailings management practice, and which have no impact in ensuring resilience and robustness of TSFs when managing upset water conditions.

 Member Spotlight